A Look at Value-Based Decision-Time vs. Background Planning Methods Across Different Settings: Related Work

 \section{Related Work}

+In the model-based RL literature, there have been benchmarking studies that empirically compare the performances of various decision-time and background planning algorithms on continuous control domains in the regular RL setting \citep{wang2019benchmarking} and on MiniGrid environments in specific transfer learning settings \citep{zhao2021consciousness}.
+However, unlike our study, none of these studies provide a unified analysis of when will one planning method perform better than the other across different settings.
+Also, rather than comparing the algorithms using the expected discounted return, these studies perform the comparison using the expected undiscounted return, and thus might be misleading in understanding the degree of optimality of the generated output policies.

+The study of \citet{moerland2023model} reviews many of the decision-time and background planning algorithms proposed in the model-based RL literature.
+However, it does not focus on providing an answer to the question of how would the two prevalent planning methods in model-based RL compare against each other across different settings; in contrast, this study exactly focuses on this question.

-The abstract view that we provide in this study is mostly related to the recent monograph of \citet{bertsekas2021rollout} in which the recent successes of AlphaZero \cite{silver2018general}, a DT planning algorithm, are viewed through the lens of DP.
-However, we take a broader perspective and provide a unified view that encompasses both DT and B planning algorithms.
-Also, instead of assuming the availability of an exact model, we consider the scenario in which a model has to be learned by pure interaction with the environment.
-Another closely related study is the study of \citet{hamrick2021role} which informally relates MuZero \citep{schrittwieser2020mastering}, another DT planning algorithm, to various other DT and B planning algorithms in the literature.
-Our study can be viewed as a study that formalizes the relation between the two planning styles.
-There have also been studies that empirically compare the performances of various DT and B planning algorithms on continuous control domains in the P\&L setting \citep{wang2019benchmarking}, and on MG environments in specific TL settings \citep{zhao2021consciousness}.
-However, none of these studies provide a general understanding of when will one planning style perform better than the other.
+The categorization within the decision-time planning algorithms that we provide in this study (see Sec.\ \ref{sec:background}) has connections to the recent monograph of \citet{bertsekas2021rollout} in which the recent successes of AlphaZero \citep{silver2018general}, a decision-time planning algorithm, are viewed through the lens of dynamic programming.
+However, we take a broader perspective and provide a categorization that encompasses both decision-time and background planning algorithms.
+Also, in this study, instead of assuming the availability of an exact model, we consider scenarios in which a model has to be learned by pure interaction with the environment.

-Finally, our work also has connections to the studies of \citet{jiang2015dependence} and \citet{arumugam2018mitigating} which provide upper bounds for the performance difference between policies generated as a result of planning with an exact model and an estimated model.
-However, rather than providing upper bounds, in this study, we are instead interested in understanding which classes of models will allow for one planning style to perform better than the other.
-Lastly, another related line of research is the recent studies of \citet{grimm2020value, grimm2021proper} which classify models according to how relevant they are for value-based planning.
-Although, we share the same overall idea that models should only be judged for how useful they are in the planning process, our work differs in that we classify the models according to how useful they are in the comparison of the two planning styles.
+Another related study is the study of \citet{hamrick2021role} which aims for providing an understanding of how the different components of decision-time algorithms can affect their performance across different settings by studying the MuZero algorithm \citep{schrittwieser2020mastering}.
+Rather than just considering decision-time planning algorithms, in this study we also consider background planning algorithms and we provide a discussion on how one of the key characteristics of background planning can hinder its performance across different settings.